 - Add Worcestershire sauce, vinegar, chopped tomatoes, tomato paste, water and mix well.
 If the frozen slab of meat has softened, break it up into chunks and lift-up any brown bits of meat from the base of the cooker into the mixture.

-- When the contents of the cooker come to boil toss in the oats and do not stir.
+- When the contents of the cooker come to boil sprinkle the oats on top of the mixture and do not stir.

 - Close and lock the lid of the pressure cooker.